schlae/snark-barker/README.md

 the joystick, respectively.
 Also place shunts to configure the I/O address and IRQ.

+## Testing and Diagnostics
+Test your shiny new card using your favorite PC games, or use the [SBDIAG program that I've written](https://github.com/schlae/snark-barker/tree/master/sbdiag).

 ## Other Notes
 Like the original SB 1.0, the Snark Barker does not need a -5V rail.